Conditionals

 Basically, I gave the image a class of .tiltedImage and styled it in the CSS, placed it where I wanted it and told IE to ignore it.
 Then, in a more IE-friendly spot on the page, I called the image again, this time without giving it the .tiltedImage class and specifying the image to render only if the browser was IE. Final page looks like this (non-IE browser display on left, IE on right):

-screenshot of final page display
+Screenshot of final page display

 Not the most graceful form of degradation, I’m sure.
 But it got the job done.